 Celsus - A 2nd century opponent of Christianity and Gnosticism (especially the Gnostic Ophites), who said that Christians derived their Gospels from Plato, Heraclitus, the Stoics, the Jews, Egyptians, Persians, and the Cabiri.
 This is the same attack the Christians leveled against the Gnostics.
 Both Celsus and the canonical Gospels and Epistles warned against following prophets who usually claim to be god or the son of god or the divine spirit, who talk of the end of the world, and who prophesy that the sinful will die when the world ends.
 These prophets say that all who follow them will be saved, will rise again, and be preserved forever, while all non-believers will be destroyed.
 Exactly my point.
 Principle of Exclusion, also part of Gnosticism.

 Celsus knew of the existence of the now lost Ophite manuscript, Diagram.
 The alchemist, Paracelsus, famous for his outrageous lectures and beliefs, (but considered by some to the father of Pharmacology) may have taken his name from this Celsus.

 Chaos - According to some Gnostic sects, the universe began with Chaos, from which are taken the patterns of the universe.
-That also seems to be the philosophy of the creator of the Phaistos Disk (above, top of page) in which the disk is the chaotic universe and the pictographs connected are the patterns hidden in chaos.
+That also seems to be the philosophy of the creator of the Phaistos Disk (right) in which the disk is the chaotic universe and the matching pictographs connected reveal the patterns hidden in chaos.

 "But is was by the will of the father of the entirety that they all came into being - after the pattern of all the things above - so that the sun of chaos might be attained."
 (The Hypostasis of the Archons, Gnostic papyri)